 Finished reading: Collaborating with the Enemy by Adam Kahane ๐ 4/5

 Finished reading: Red Notice by Bill Browder ๐โ this book was recommended by a friend a few months ago as a fascinating read on Russia, and mentioned in a podcast as a book a good book to understand โthe Russianโ.
-While thereโs obviously no single way to understand a whole country, this book indeed โฆ
+While thereโs obviously no single way to understand a whole country, this book indeed was a fascinating read.
+I finished it in little more than 3 days and wonder if I should just continue reading Freezing order by the same author too.
+5/5

 Finished reading: American Gods by Neil Gaiman ๐โ It was hard to put away.
 I like how Neil Gaiman writes and combines a world of Gods, myths and dreams together.
 5/5

 Finished reading: The Madness of Crowds by Douglas Murray ๐ โ second time that the initial minutes put me off due to the topics discussed (as Iโve had so much of that already), but it was well worth the continued attention.
-I learned a lot about the various waves of activism, and now have a richer โฆ
+I learned a lot about the various waves of activism, and now have a richer understanding of the various types of groups, and the richness of the facets they contain.
+4/5

 Finished reading: Thomas Jefferson by R. B. Bernstein ๐โ I wanted to learn more about some of the American history, as well as try a second biography.
 Thomas Jefferson was an interesting figure, and at times I would forget how long ago he lived.
-The cross connections with Europe and how this puts โฆ
+The cross connections with Europe and how this puts the early American history next to more familiar periods of the European history is great.
+Iโll ready more biographies and history from this age.
+Maybe also some more books on politics as I found it insightful to hear how Jefferson learned his way around over time.
+It was however quite a long book.
+I sometimes fear that the last part is a stretch for me to finish, although I didn’t mind this time.
+4/5

 Finished reading: The Left Hand Of Darkness by Ursula K. Le Guin ๐ โ> a former manager (American) asked me some time ago if I had read this book.
 She was reading it at the time and had wondered if it resembled what it would be like for me to interact with Americans.
-I enjoyed reading/listening it โฆ
+I enjoyed reading/listening it with this question in mind and will read more by Le Guin.
+4/5

 Finished reading: The Story of My Experiments with Truth by M. Gandhi ๐โ this was recommended to me a few years ago, I finally got around to listen it.
 This first autobiography I listened, and I kind of liked it.
-It was a weird time capsule with acceptance of child marriage, castes, loyalty to the โฆ
+It was a weird time capsule with acceptance of child marriage, castes, loyalty to the Empire.
+It has alien ideas about what would be considered medicine, and ideas about eating meat.
+Still, I enjoyed the book.
+3/5

 Finished reading: Talking to Strangers by Malcolm Gladwell ๐ โ this was a quick listen.
 The audio version wasnโt just the book read by the author, but contained original audio recordings when possible.
 The story it self was what I had expected; fine, sometimes interesting.
-Nothing too deep or โฆ
+Nothing too deep or complicated and not too long of a read.
+3/5

 Finished reading: The Ocean at the End of the Lane by Neil Gaiman ๐ โ This book was recommended to me in the summer of 2021.
 I once started reading, but didnโt get into the story.
 After finishing listening Norse Mythology (narrated by Neil Gaiman too) I wanted to give this another try.
-I loved the โฆ
+I loved the story, and I can recommend it.
+I have not had fiction on my list for quite some time, but Iโll try a bit more now.
+One thing Iโd do different is finish the end in a single go.
+I now had it split over 3 moments, which I shouldnโt have done.4/5

 Finished reading: The History of Magic by Chris Gosden ๐ โ this was quite a long listen.
 I did enjoy most of it.
 The book spans a way longer history than I had expected.
 Also, I found it interesting to have it grounded in view of someone with an archeological background.
-Itโs the first book I โฆ
+Itโs the first book I finished with such a take โ 4/5

 Finished reading: Norse Mythology by Neil Gaiman ๐ โ I started to read this back in the summer of โ22 but only finished it with the audio version.
 The stories are a delight, and I had been unfamiliar with the post Ragnarok story.
-I need to check if that was a personal addition, or if itโs actually โฆ
+I need to check if that was a personal addition, or if itโs actually part of the old stories โ 5/5

 Finished reading: The Order of Time by Carlo Rovelli ๐ โ this is a short book.
 Very accessible and with a great writing style.
 It covers both theory and philosophical topics around the concept of time.
 I might revisit this one again โ 5/5